phenomenalpotato/Cloud-One-Security-Posture/README.md

         - make delete

-    - To debug the connection:
+    - To debug the connection, first run:

         - make debug

+        And then run the program with the argument that you want to use!

     - To see which Environment Variables existe in your session: